keeganridgley107/SerPeNT/README.md

 ## Serpent Tools

 All of the tools in Serpent can be accessed individually.
-This allows advanced users to use features not yet included in serpent.py
+This allows advanced users to use features not available in interactive mode.

 ----